 collections.
 For more information, please visit

 Producing and Litigating Satire, 1670-1792

-Andrew Benjamin Bricker, a doctoral candidate in English at Stanford University, will investigate a shift in satire in second half of the eighteenth century, when changes in British libel laws made the political and person satire in literature legally precarious.
-He contends that at mid-century, satire migrates to new media, including caricature and visual satire, and plans to study the wealth of examples by key British satirical artists who evolved strongly personalized, often nasty, and very popular critiques of their often well-known human targets.
+Andrew Benjamin Bricker, a postdoctoral fellow in English at McGill University, will investigate a shift in satire in the second half of the eighteenth century, when changes in British libel laws made printed political and personal satire legally precarious.
+He contends that, at mid-century, satire begins to migrate to new media, and especially caricature and visual satire, and plans to study the wealth of examples held at the Library of Congress and executed by key British satirical artists who offered personalized, nasty, and popular critiques of their often well-known human targets.

 Pulp Empire: Comic Books, Cartoons, and U.S. Foreign Policy, 1941-1955

 Dr. Paul Hirsch, an instructor in the Department of History at the University of California, Santa Barbara, examines the dissemination of and impact made by millions of American comic books and cartoon booklets from the early 1940s to the mid-1950s.
 He contends that these popular publications, whether uncensored commercial or government-sanctioned, worked to define, for a global audience, what it meant to be American—and thus presented American policymakers with both an opportunity and a challenge.
 The American government met this challenge through a combination of repression and co-optation.

 Politics, Punishment, and Prestige: Images of Johan van Oldenbarnevelt and the States Party in the Dutch Republic, 1618-1672